Visual-Prompt Agent Steering (Cursor Design Mode)¶

 A developer is iterating on a dashboard card whose padding looks wrong next to a sibling card.

-Without visual-prompt steering — text instruction:
+Without visual-prompt steering — a text instruction:

 In src/components/MetricCard.tsx, reduce the inner padding on the card